Contents

 Today, Belvedere Palace is a symbol of art in Vienna, but it wasn't always the case.
 The Palace was originally built in the 18th century as the summer residence of Prince Eugene of Savoy, with Johann Lucas von Hildebrandt, a prominent architect of the time, designing the Palace.

 The Upper Belvedere had a representative function and was an imperial painting gallery.
 After Prince Eugene's death, the Palace was opened to the public and became one of the world's first public art museums.
-Fast forward to today, it houses Gustav Klimt's incredible collection, including 'The Kiss' and 'Judith,' masterpieces by Schiele and Kokoschka, and important works of French Impressionism and the Vienna Biedermeier era.
+Fast forward to today, it houses Gustav Klimt's incredible artworks, including 'The Kiss' and 'Judith,' masterpieces by Schiele and Kokoschka, and important works of French Impressionism and the Vienna Biedermeier era.

 Similarly, in 1903, the Lower Belvedere was also opened as a modern gallery.
 Today, it is used for temporary exhibitions.